Your rights as a taxpayer

 Taxpayer Bill of Rights

-A major function of the Department of Taxation and Finance is to help taxpayers understand their rights and responsibilities at each step in the administration and collection of New York State and local taxes administered by the department.
-We provide nontechnical statements that explain taxpayers’ rights and the department’s obligations with respect to audits; the procedures for taxpayers to seek review of adverse decisions of the department, claim refunds, and file complaints; and the procedures the department may use to enforce tax liabilities.
+A major function of the Department of Taxation and Finance is to help you, the taxpayers of New York State, understand your rights and responsibilities at each step in the administration and collection of state and local taxes administered by the department.
+We provide nontechnical statements that explain your rights and the department’s obligations with respect to audits; the procedures for you to seek review of adverse decisions of the department, claim refunds, and file complaints; and the procedures the department may use to enforce tax liabilities.